Ten years after uprising, some Bahrainis still counting the cost

 ‘SO MUCH TO LOSE’

-Ala’a al-Shehabi, now an academic at King’s College in London, recounted the initial sense of hope during a peaceful march to the royal palace in al-Safriyah, outside the capital Manama, in 2011.
+Ala’a al-Shehabi, now an academic at University College London, recounted the initial sense of hope during a peaceful march to the royal palace in al-Safriyah, outside the capital Manama, in 2011.

 “We were standing at the gate of the palace, and that gate felt like the only thing that stood between us and a political transformation in Bahrain,” Shehabi recalled.